iForgotMyPassword2/9CT_Term2_Data_Analysis/Activities/Questions_Answers.md

 # Activities Filtering, sorting and grouping
 1. What do these filters do?
 - The filters show two different conditions.
-One is that the computer filters out all files that are not females, leaving the output as just female athletes/.
+One is that the computer filters out all files that are not females, leaving the output as just female athletes.
 The second filter is designed to only display female athletes over the age of 35.
 2. As shown using the len() function, there are 74522 female athletes, with 16384 athletes over the age of 35.